slatedocs/slate/source/includes/_python.md

 <aside class="notice">Python Monitoring is in our tech preview program.</aside>

-Scout's Python agent auto-instruments Django applications, SQL queries, and more.
+Scout's Python agent auto-instruments Django and Flask applications, SQL queries, and more.
 Source code and issues can be found on the [scout_apm_python](https://github.com/scoutapp/scout_apm_python) GitHub repository.

 <h2 id="python-requirements">Requirements</h2>